-Every state makes it possible to step outside the confines of the no-fault system and hold the at-fault driver liable for losses stemming from the accident, but only if certain injury thresholds are met.
+Every state makes it possible to step outside the confines of the no-fault system and hold the at-fault driver liable for losses stemming from the accident, but only if certain thresholds are met in terms of the cost and/or seriousness of your injuries.
 And obviously, if you can't identify the at-fault driver, even if your injuries qualify under your state's threshold, stepping outside of no-fault won't get you anywhere.

-Even though it is a crime to leave the scene of an accident, many hit and run drivers never get caught.
+Even though it's a crime to leave the scene of an accident, many hit and run drivers never get caught.
 If the police get involved, they will do their best to investigate.
 In many states, the police won’t investigate a hit and run unless there is bodily injury.
 Even with an investigation, unless you can provide good leads as to who the hit and run driver might be, the police aren’t likely to be able to find the person.

 You can increase the chances of identifying the hit and run driver by taking certain steps as soon as possible after the accident:

 Keep in mind that even if you can track down the hit and run driver, it might be hard to recover any money from them.
 That's because many hit and run drivers:

 If the hit-and run driver has insurance, you'll be in luck, and their liability coverage will pay for your injuries and vehicle damage, up to policy limits.
 But if they're uninsured, you'll need to file a personal injury lawsuit against them, and unless they have substantial assets or some other resources for paying a judgment, even if you win the case, your chances of recovering anything on the judgment will be pretty remote.